MrNaVv666/definitely-not-bario/README.md

 # definitely-not-bario
-My first ever game in Unity.
+My first ever game in Unity, it's a basic 2D platformer.
 Here's where the journey began.